 VRM and Phase Power Design

 VRM stands for Voltage Regulator Modules.
-These are tiny electrical components that make sure your CPU gets a clean a stable power supply.
+These tiny electrical components ensure your CPU gets a clean, stable power supply.

-The more powerful your CPU is and the more overclocked it is, the more powerful VRMs you should look out for.
+The more powerful your CPU is and overclocked, the more powerful VRMs you should look out for.

-In addition to that, the higher the number of VRMs your motherboard has, the better would be performance of your CPU particularly when overclocked.
+In addition, the higher the number of VRMs your motherboard has, the better your CPU performs, particularly when overclocked.

-Phase Power Design is denoted with numbers such as 6+1, 8+2, 14+2 etc. The first number indicates the number of VRMs for the CPU.
+Phase Power Design is denoted with 6+1, 8+2, 14+2, etc. The first number indicates the number of VRMs for the CPU.
 The second number indicates the number of VRMs for the RAM.

 Again, premium motherboards have robust phase power design.